Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

    .. image:: _static/datacenter.png
       :scale: 40 %

-Install Wakari Compute
+Install AEN Compute
 ----------------------

 This is where projects are stored and run.
-Adding multiple Wakari Compute machines allows one to scale-out horizontally to increase capacity.
+Adding multiple AEN Compute machines allows one to scale-out horizontally to increase capacity.
 Projects can be created on individual compute nodes to spread the load.